Link light rail: 4 Line (South Kirkland–Issaquah)

-The 4 Line, the fifth Link light rail line, is scheduled to open in 2041 or 2044, depending on funding, and would only serve the Eastside.
+The 4 Line, the fifth Link light rail line, is scheduled to open in 2050, depending on funding, and would only serve the Eastside.
 The line is planned to run from the South Kirkland park-and-ride towards Downtown Bellevue, where it would interline with the 2 Line, and continue along Interstate 90 to Issaquah.
-It is planned to include four new stations and total 11.8 mi in length; an earlier proposal for the line continued on the Cross Kirkland Corridor to a terminus in Downtown Kirkland but was not included in the ST3 plan due to opposition from local residents.
+It is planned to include four new stations and total 11.8 mi in length.
+An earlier proposal for the line continued further north on the Cross Kirkland Corridor to a terminus in Downtown Kirkland but was not included in the ST3 plan due to opposition from local residents.

 Future segments

 Some figures and dates are provisional due to funding gaps, quality control, geological risk, and labor issues that have caused delays in some projects.